Back To Search Results

 Coronary Circulation

-Blood flow in the coronary circulation is not continuous as in other parts of the body.
-Vascular resistance in the transmural portion of the coronary circulation is significantly higher during ventricular contraction resulting in decreased flow during systole.
-And regulation of coronary microvascular resistance varies across different segments of the vasculature.
+Blood flow in the coronary circulation is not as continuous as in other body parts.
+Vascular resistance in the transmural portion of the coronary circulation is significantly higher during ventricular contraction, resulting in decreased flow during systole.
+The regulation of coronary microvascular resistance varies across different segments of the vasculature.
 Arterioles with less than 100 microns in diameter respond differently than larger arterioles at the level of autoregulation, myogenic control, and control by metabolic factors.[38]

 Cerebral Circulation